 LOS ANGELES, Calif. – When Kazuki Tokaji first picked up the guitar at age 7, he knew he was on to something.
 Despite growing up in a non-musical family the fledgling guitarist bucked cultural trends in his native Japan and became enamored with rock and roll.

-Today, Tokaji’s musical vision is at the heart of Circle the Earth, an alternative rock band that has released its newest single, “At the Helm of Despair,” now available on iTunes, Spotify and elsewhere.
+Today, Tokaji, who's musical vision is at the heart of alternative rockers Circle the Earth, has released his newest solo single, “At the Helm of Despair,” now available on iTunes, Spotify and elsewhere.

 “I’m very excited about this new single,” Tokaji said.
 “It was a collaboration between keyboardist Derek Sherinian of Sons of Apollo, and Kitsune drummer Sebastian Konnnackel and I. It’s a progressive metal song with a real edge.”

 The single, which comes ahead of a new album set for release next year, explores the guilt and heartbreak of loss and the uncertainty of overcoming grief.
 Featuring Tokaji’s signature hard-driving guitar stylings that blend rhythm and blues and punk rock that he nurtured while growing up in Osaka, Japan.

 “I always wanted to play guitar in US since when I was little child.
 But when I was high school student, I started saving money and thinking about move to US more seriously,” he said.
 “The hardest thing was speaking English.
 I had studied English for 10 years, but almost never spoke it while living in Japan.
 But I managed to learn quickly once I was here.”

 Having grown up in Japan, Tokaji found his love for music and rock and roll.
 But his fascination for science led him to major in science and technology where he hoped would serve him well after college.
 But as he continued his studies, the pull of music was too great and he began performing in bands even while in college.